sergeev-alexander/sergeev-alexander/README.md

 # Hi, I'm Alexander 👋
 I am trainee in backend development on Java.

-I am studying for more than a year and I want to find an internship, go through all the stages of training and become a confident developer
+I am studying for more than a year and I want to find an internship, go through all the stages of training and become a confident developer.

 <p align='center'>
    <a href="https://github-readme-stats.vercel.app/api?username=sergeev-alexander&show_icons=true&count_private=true"><img